ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

     	- Administrative data
 	- Africa's Statisticall Tragedy
 	- Use case: [AFD Data Portal](http://data.afd.fr) & #DataStory
-- Big Data: when it's raining information
+- Big Data: when it's raining information:
  	- Sensor data (Sat., IoT, Cell-phone)
  	- Social network data
    	- Use case:
 	    - Using cell phone to monitor displacement (use case: flowminder 2015 EarthQuake in Nepal)
 	    - vulnerability to flood using statellite imagery (use case: Cloud to Street /AFD study)
 - Big Data: big difficulty to get access to it